walcht/neovim-unity/README.md

 2. extract it (NugGets are ZIP archives) at some location of your choice (that we hereafter refer to as **<roslyn_ls_path>**):

-3. open the Roslyn LSP configuration file (or your custom Neovim's Roslyn LS configuration file) using some text editor:
+3. open the Roslyn LS configuration file (or your custom Neovim's Roslyn LS configuration file) using some text editor:

     ```bash